claudiaangel17/Customizing-and-Managing-Issues/.github/steps/1-search_syntax.md

 1. Navigate to the Issues tab in your repository
 2. Click on the search bar at the top of the Issues page
 3. Type `is:open label:bug assignee:@me` and press Enter
-4. Click the "Save search" option that appears and name it "My Open Bugs"
+4. Click the **Save search** option that appears and name it "My Open Bugs"
 5. Comment "search-created" on this issue when complete